-Ine: A Small, Quiet Fishing Town In Kyoto
+Ine - A Small, Quiet Fishing Town In Kyoto

 Written by Haruka

-Around the beautiful curve of the Ine Bay are the famous funaya (traditional fisherman's houses).
+Around the beautiful curve of Ine Bay are the famous funaya (traditional fisherman's houses).
 The area has been selected as one of Japan's Important Preservation Districts for Groups of Traditional Buildings.

-From Osaka to Ine
+A Trip from Osaka to Ine

 We climbed the old wooden steps in the funaya and laid down our luggage.

 When you open the curtains, the emerald green of the bay is overwhelmingly beautiful!
 We sat there transfixed for a couple of minutes, watching the seagulls fly.

 If you go to Ine, we recommend staying at least one night.
 Renting a car is ideal since you can get around easily even at night this way.
 The area is rather inconvenient for those who rely on public transportation because the last buses heading to Osaka and Kyoto tend to leave early.

 Since you've come all this way, returning home so soon would be a waste.
 With the sea right under your room and the sunlight reflecting off the water surface, it sure feels great.
 You can take a leisurely cruise on a sightseeing boat, or even go fishing, which is a popular activity in the area.

 It costs from 5000 yen to 20,000 yen to stay at a funaya, with rooms coming in all sorts of layouts and appearances.
 Aside from the option of a one-night stay with no meals, you can also make arrangements for a one-night stay and including two meals.
 To find a funaya to lodge in, please refer to the website of Ine Tourism Association.